AaronAtDuo/duo_postman_api_collections/duo-account-api/README.md

-# duo-admin-api
+# duo-account-api
-## Duo Admin API
+## Duo Account API

-The Duo Admin API provides programmatic access to the administrative functionality of Duo Security's two-factor authentication platform.
+The Duo Account API provides programmatic access to the administrative functionality of Duo Security's two-factor authentication platform.

-The Admin API lets developers integrate with Duo Security's platform at a low level.
+The Account API lets developers integrate with Duo Security's platform at a low level.
 The API has methods for creating, retrieving, updating, and deleting the core objects in Duo's system: users, phones, hardware tokens, admins, and integrations.
 Developers can write applications that programmatically read their Duo account's authentication logs, administrator logs, and telephony logs; read or update account settings; and retrieve reports and other information.
 Review the API Details to see how to construct your first API request.